Foxk2p/Movie-Blog/README.md

 ### Getting Started:

-To begin simply login/sign up for free at the top of the page or search any movie in the top right corner to read others' reviews.
+To begin, simply login/sign up for free at the top of the page or search any movie in the top right corner to read others' reviews.

 ### Built With: